CheTranqui/Surviving-Mars-Martian-Tribune/README.md

 ### Utility functions

+* `MartianTribuneMod.Functions.AddLeaderTitleForNewSponsor(sponsorName, title)` - create a custom leader title for a new Sponsor.
+The value of sponsorName should be the value of `GetMissionSponsor().name`.
+The value of title should be the translated display string to show for the Colony Leader's title.
 * `MartianTribuneMod.Functions.FindStoryInListByKey(list, story.key)` - find the story inside the given list by its story key.
 * `MartianTribuneMod.Functions.IsValidColonist(data)` - returns true if the data represents a colonist AND the colonist is not dead.
 * `MartianTribuneMod.Functions.GetColonistWithoutTrait(trait_id, colonistList)` - returns a random colonist from the provided list (or UICity.labels.Colonist if no colonistList is provided) who does not have the specified trait_id.